- Collection ID:

 Materials at the National Museum of American History

-The Division of Home and Community Life holds artifacts related to this collection including.
+The Division of Home and Community Life (now Division of Cultural and Community Life)holds artifacts related to this collection including.
 See Accession #: 2007.3245.

 Materials at the Smithsonian Institution